 How Libertex ranks

 Libertex was founded in 1997 and has operated through multiple market cycles, regulatory changes, and broker industry consolidations.
-The 25+ year operational history is notable - many newer ECN competitors were founded after 2015.
+The 25+ year operational history is rare, as many newer ECN competitors were founded after 2015.
 The brand has particularly strong recognition in Eastern Europe and Latin America.

-No FCA or ASIC licence - UK and Australian clients must use an offshore entity with fewer investor protections.
+No FCA or ASIC licence, UK and Australian clients must use an offshore entity with fewer investor protections.
 The commission multiplier model is non-standard and takes time to understand compared to conventional spread-plus-commission pricing.
-Platform is proprietary-only with no MT4 or MT5 on the main offering.
+Platform is proprietary-only with no MT4 or MT5 on the main product.

-Libertex is best suited to EU and Eastern European traders who are attracted to the zero-spread commission model and value the broker's long operational history.
+Libertex is the right choice for EU and Eastern European traders who are attracted to the zero-spread commission model and value the broker's long operational history.
 UK and Australian traders are better served by FCA or ASIC-regulated alternatives.

 Libertex rewards active traders with its Loyalty Programme - earn points on every trade and convert them into bonus funds.

-Researching your options?
-Browse our full list of the best forex brokers to compare scores, spreads, and regulation side by side.
+Researching your options? to compare scores, spreads, and regulation side by side.

 Verified regulation is a key factor in identifying a reliable choice for forex traders.